 What you get from using this tool is not perfect.

-You will have to see what works the best.
+You will have to see what works best.
 Meaning it only gives you a part of the equation and what to look for.

-The other part is filled by testing.
+The other part is filled with testing.

 It is your work therefore to test it and see what works.
 That is what makes the best marketer: testing.

-You see, I actually do not know which one of my facebook ads in Kenya will work.
+You see, I actually do not know which one of my Facebook ads in Kenya will work.
 No one does.

-The only way to be on the safe side and not put all eggs a single basket (yet), is to have at least two ads running.
+The only way to be on the safe side and not put all eggs in a single basket (yet), is to have at least two ads running.
 More of that later.

 Another thing is that there are tools out there that are free (others cheap) that you can leverage to understand who your customer is as a person.